-Typically, a Land Promotion Agreement allows a Promoter to share in any increase in a property’s value that is realised with the property is sold, with the benefit of planning permission.
+Typically, a Land Promotion Agreement allows a Promoter to share in any increase in a property’s value that is realised when the property is sold, with the benefit of planning permission.
 Under a Land Promotion Agreement, a developer, or land promoter, typically agrees with a land owner to apply for planning permission for development on the land owner’s property and to market the property for sale on the open market, once planning permission has been obtained.
 It will be usual for the promoter to fund the planning and marketing costs initially.
-Typically, if planning permission is not obtained by a certain date, the agreement terminates and the promoter’s costs are not reimbursed to the promoter by the land owner.
-However, if planning permission is obtained, the property is sold and the land owner reimburses the promoter’s costs to the promoter, out of the gross sale receipts from the sale of the property and pays a proportion of the net sale receipts to the promoter.
+Typically, if planning permission is not obtained by a certain date, the agreement terminates and the promoter’s costs are not reimbursed by the land owner.
+However, if planning permission is obtained, the property is sold and the land owner reimburses the promoter’s costs, out of the gross sale receipts from the sale and pays a proportion of the net sale receipts to the promoter.

 Promoters will want to ensure that the land owner’s obligation to pay the promoter’s share is secured effectively, as without adequate security the land owner’s obligation to meet those costs, and to pay the proportion of net sale receipts to the promoter, may be worthless.

 This Article will take you through some of the methods available to secure the future payment.
 Each method has its own advantages and disadvantages.
-In addition to the methods mentioned below, there are also more complex methods that can be used, involving the setting up of companies or joint ventures, but I do not cover them in this Article.
+In addition to the methods mentioned below, there are also more complex methods that can be used, involving the setting up of companies or joint ventures, but I do not cover them here.

 In addition to the personal obligation referred to above, a land owner in a Land Promotion Agreement can covenant with the promoter to ensure that its successors in title will enter into a similar commitment with the promoter.
 This would mean that the promoter could enforce the land owner’s obligations under the Land Promotion Agreement against the land owner’s successors in title.
 The promoters would be protected as a restriction would be placed on the land owner’s title at the Land Registry.
 The restriction will be released when the promotion period expires, or the Land Promotion Agreement is terminated.
 This method is often used in conjunction with a buyer giving a legal or equitable charge to secure the future payment.

-A land owner’s obligation to pay the promoter’s share once the land is sold with the benefit of satisfactory planning permission, can be secured by a promoter taking a first charge of the property, following exchange of the Land Promotion Agreement.
+The promoter could take a charge over the property, following exchange of the Land Promotion Agreement.
 The legal charge must ensure that it contains a clear redemption date, or trigger, for the payment of the promoter’s share.
-One careful consideration a promoter needs to think about, is what happens if the land owner breaches the land owner’s obligations in the Land Promotion Agreement, for example, the land owner could refuse to sell the land, once planning has been granted, or delay a sale because they consider delaying the sale will achieve a higher price.
+One careful consideration a promoter needs to think about, is what happens if the land owner breaches the land owner’s obligations in the Land Promotion Agreement.
 In these instances, the promoter needs to make sure the security is enforceable, so that they can sell the land and recover their share from the sale proceeds.

 The parties should also consider carefully when the charge must be released by the promoter.
 It should be released when the land owner pays the promoter’s share out of the sale proceeds, but the promoter should also release the charge if the Agreement terminates without default by the land owner, for example failure to obtain satisfactory planning permission by a certain date.

-A first legal charge in favour of the promoter can be the most effective form of security, however, where the land owner has borrowed, or will want to borrow in the future on money secured against its land, a first legal charge is unlikely to be acceptable to the lender.
-Even if it is acceptable, then a Deed of Priority might be required by a further lender to restrict the amount secured.
+A first legal charge in favour of the promoter can be the most effective form of security, however, where the land owner has borrowed, or will want to borrow in the future.

 The Land Promotion Agreement could include an option being granted to the promoter to secure the payment of the promoter’s share.
 The promoter can then require the land owner to sell the property to it, once the agreed trigger has occurred.
-The sale price will reflect the fact that the promoter is to share any increased development value due to satisfactory planning permission having been obtained.
-A call option is used purely as a vehicle for securing payment, with no real intention of it ever being exercised.
+The sale price will reflect the fact that the promoter is to share any increased development value due to planning permission having been obtained.
 The option is released by the promoter in return for payment from the land owner.
 The option is then protected by registration of an agreed notice, or unilateral notice, against the landlord’s title.
-One point to note is that this option is usually unattractive to lenders as it does place an encumbrance on the title.

 A further option is that a land owner covenants with the promoter that it will not build on the land, or use it for particular activities.
 The land can only then be redeveloped or used for the prohibitive activity, if the covenant is released.
 In return for entering into a Deed of Release, the promoter can demand a payment.
 Once payment has been made, the covenant will be released.
 This method is more likely to be used when there is no immediate prospect of development.
 As long as the covenant is restricted in nature, it will run with the land and bind the land owner’s successors in title.

 There are, however, several issues with this method.
 The promoter must own some land that genuinely benefits from the restrictive covenant.
 A ransom strip is insufficient for this purpose.
-Payment due to a promoter under the Land Promotion Agreement may not be enforceable.
 Courts generally will not enforce restrictive covenants where the principle aim is to obtain payment in return for a consent, or a release of the covenant, as opposed to genuinely preserving amenity of land.